SebLevDev/cordova-nfc-acr122-plugin/README.md

 This is a very rough proof of concept written for a client.
 The NFC functions are provided by the ascsmc-1.1.1.jar.

 If you run the app without a reader attached, you'll get an ArrayIndexOutOfBoundsException exception.

+this project is a refactoring of this source code https://github.com/don/nfc-acr122